Southwest Florida invests millions in beach nourishment projects post-Hurricane Ian

 Published: Updated:

-Are the billions of dollars spent on sand worth all of the big dump trucks rumbling through small island roads, giant excavators sitting on the beach and giant piles of sand and dirt laying right next to beach chairs?
+Are the millions of dollars spent on sand worth all of the big dump trucks rumbling through small island roads, giant excavators sitting on the beach and giant piles of sand and dirt laying right next to beach chairs?

 Since Hurricane Ian came to our shores, Southwest Florida has spent mountains of cash on mountains of sand.